-Following AES conventions, the odd-numbered channels are on the left channel of each AES stereo pair, the even-numbered channels on the right.
+Following AES conventions, the odd-numbered channels are on the left channel of each AES stereo pair, the evennumbered channels on the right.
 The word length is 24 bits, at sample rates of 44.1, 48, 88.2, or 96 kHz.
-To use the digital inputs, the 960L can be synchronized to AES input 1-2 or to the TTL Wordclock input.
+To use the digital inputs, the 960L can be synchronized to AES input 1-2 or to the TTL Word Clock input.
 Note that all digital inputs must be synchronized to the same master clock for operation without artifacts.

-For routing and panning, see Chapter 4, Operations in Detail.
-All signals sent to the digital outputs are also sent to the analog outputs.
+For routing and panning, see Section 4, Operations in Detail.